 SLO County Monthly Labor Market Information

-Unemployment Rate for San Luis Obispo County decreases in September
+Unemployment Rate for San Luis Obispo County decreased in February 2020.

-The California Employment Development Department (EDD) reported the unemployment rate was 2.4% in September 2019, down from a revised 3.0% in August 2019.
-SLO County has the 7th lowest Unemployment Rate in California.
-The unadjusted Unemployment Rate in California is 3.5% and 3.3% for the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 3.0% in February 2020, down from a revised 3.1% in January 2020.
+SLO County still holds the 7th lowest Unemployment Rate in California.
+The unadjusted Unemployment Rate in California is 4.3% and 3.8% for the nation during the same period.

 Month-over Job Changes